flutter/website/src/docs/development/data-and-backend/state-mgmt/options.md

 ## Flutter Commands

 Reactive state management that uses the Command Pattern and is based on `ValueNotifiers`.
-Best in combination with [GeIt](#getit), but can be used with `Provider` or other locators too.
+Best in combination with [GetIt](#getit), but can be used with `Provider` or other locators too.

 * [Flutter Command package][]
 * [RxCommand package][], `Stream` based implementation.